developer-zebra/developer-zebra-site/src/devicetrackercloud/3-0/guide/mgmt/index.md

 * **Connection State:**
      * **Never connected –** the device has never connected to the server
      * **Connected –** the device is connected to the server
-     * **Disconnected –** the device previously connected to the server and is now disconnected
+     * **Disconnected –** the device previously connected to the server and is now disconnected due to no communication with the server for approximately 12 minutes.
 * **Last Reported –** displays the time stamp of the last time the device reported to the server
 * **Note –** text entered by an administrator or manager capturing information specific to the device.
 <table>